-If you are not bothered by wheat, you can use soy sauce instead of tamari – in my experience the latter is easier to come across, but it normally contains gluten.
+You can use soy sauce instead of tamari – in my experience, the former is easier to come across, but it normally contains wheat.

 - 1/2 red pepper